LegendaryBeast/CampusSocial-DB/README.md

 Live link : https://campussocial-db.onrender.com/

-**Note : Use the already created account, because free version of Render do not support SQLite.**
+**Note : Use the already created account, because free version of Render do not support SQLite.<br>
+Better you run this in your Local PC.**

 ## Features